7185/lemuria/README.md

 ### Run the server

-The API backend is listening on port `8080`.
+By default, the API backend is listening on port `8080`.

 #### Node backend